MoistCode/Front-End-Web-Developer-Nanodegree/README.md

   - Android
     - Turn on dev mode on device
       - About > Build Number x 7 > USB Debugging (on)
-    - Chrome Canary (desktop)
+    - Chrome Canary (laptop)
-    - Chrome
+    - Chrome Beta
   - iOS